GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 functions](https://en.wikipedia.org/wiki/First-class_function)* means that
 functions could be returned as a value or passed as arguments.
 In this case, lambdas or *[anonymous functions](https://en.wikipedia.org/wiki/Anonymous_function)* make sense.
-And the existence of lambda-functions that could be defined elsewhere implies the existence of *[lexical closures](https://en.wikipedia.org/wiki/Closure_(computer_programming))*.
-In the functional languages that allow side effects, lexical closures may become a basis of [poor man's encapsulation](https://www.cs.utexas.edu/ftp/garbage/cs345/schintro-v14/schintro_122.html).
+The existence of lambda-functions that could be defined elsewhere implies the existence of *[lexical closures](https://en.wikipedia.org/wiki/Closure_(computer_programming))*.
+In the functional languages with side effects, lexical closures may become a basis of [poor man's encapsulation](https://www.cs.utexas.edu/ftp/garbage/cs345/schintro-v14/schintro_122.html).
 But more often, first-class functions are employed as the mechanism for another type of abstraction:
 *higher-order functions*.